HoudiniGraphql/houdini/CONTRIBUTING.md

 At a high level, houdini is broken up into two parts: a [command-line tool](./packages/houdini/cmd) and a [preprocessor](./packages/houdini-preprocess).
-The command-line tool is responsible for a variety of tasks including scaffolding a new project, validating a project's documents, and generating the associated artifacts that the runtime needs to do its job.
+The command-line tool is responsible for a variety of tasks, including scaffolding a new project, validating a project's documents, and generating the associated artifacts that the runtime needs to do its job.
 The preprocessor handles optimizing the user's code for their specific platform and "connects the dots" between what the user types and the houdini runtime.